Martin1887/oxigen/README.md

 oxigen provides the following features:

-* Fast and parallel genetic algorithm implementation (it solves the N Queens problem in a few seconds).
+* Fast and parallel genetic algorithm implementation (it solves the N Queens problem for N=255 in few seconds).
+For benchmarks view benchmarks section of this file.
 * Customizable mutation and selection rates with constant, linear and cuadratic functions according to generations built-in (you can implement your own functions via the `MutationRate` and `SelectionRate` traits).
 * Customizable age unfitness of individuals, with no unfitness, linear and cuadratic unfitness with threshold according to generations of the individual built-in (you can implement your own age functions via the `Age` trait).
 * Accumulated `Roulette`, `Tournaments` and `Cup` built-in selection functions (you can implement your own selection functions via the `Selection` trait).